(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 Hookipa Beach Park

-This is right at the start of Hana Highway before mile marker 2.
-There is a parking lot at the top, look for the sign.
-This was a beautiful lookout point and a great start on our road trip to Hana!
+Hookipa Beach Park is right near the start of Hana Highway before mile marker 2.
+There is a parking lot at the top, look for the sign to find it.
+This is a beautiful lookout point and a great start for your road trip to Hana.

 Twin Falls – Mile Marker 2